 In addition to taking action on individual child deaths, the Office identifies patterns and trends arising out of child death reviews to inform major own motion investigations that examine the practices of public authorities that provide services to children and their families.
-In 2015-16, the Office undertook significant work on a major own motion investigation into ways to prevent or reduce child deaths by drowning.
-The report of this major own motion investigation will be tabled in Parliament in 2016-17.
+In 2016-17, the Office undertook significant work on a report on a major own motion investigation into ways to prevent or reduce child deaths by drowning.
+The report of this major own motion investigation will be tabled in Parliament in 2017-18.

-The Office also actively monitors the implementation of recommendations from completed own motion investigations, including:
+The Office also actively monitors the steps taken to give effect to recommendations arising from own motion investigations, including: